New River Head: History

 Following the relocation of Thames Water, the head office building and laboratory buildings were converted to apartments, as was the Remus building, a former water meter testing building dating from 1922-4.
 The Oak Room still remains within the former office building.
 Two new apartments blocks, the Nautilus building and the Hydra building were added.

 Some of the site's industrial buildings still exist: the windmill base, engine house and associated coal stores and ancillary stores.
 In July 2020 it was announced that this part of the site would become the new home for arts charity Quentin Blake Centre for Illustration.
-It is due to open to the public in 2026, with exhibition galleries, education studios, events space, a shop and a café.
+It is now to the public, with exhibition galleries, education studios, events space, a shop and a café.